suborbital/docs/website/docs/subo/subo.md

 pagination_prev: null
 ---

-# Subo

-### The Suborbital CLI
+# Suborbital CLI

-Subo is the command-line tool for working with the Suborbital Development Platform.
+Subo is the command-line tool for working with the Suborbital Dev Platform.
 Subo is used to build Wasm Runnables, generate new projects and config files, and more over time.

 **You do not need to install language-specific tools to get started with WebAssembly and Subo!** A Docker toolchain is supported (see below) that can build your Runnables without needing to install language toolchains.